Hierarchical Amortized Training for Memory-efficient High Resolution 3D GAN: Conclusion

 \section{Conclusion}

-In this work, we develop an end-to-end hierarchical GAN model that can generate 3D high-resolution images.
-The model simultaneously generates a low-resolution version of an image and a randomly selected high-resolution sub-volume during training.
-In this way, the memory demand for generating high-resolution images is amortized.
-During inference, the model can directly generate full 3D high-resolution images.
-An encoder with a similar hierarchical structure is incorporated to extract features from images and prevent mode collapse.
-Experiments on 3D thorax CT and brain MRI show that the proposed model achieves state-of-the-art performance in image synthesis and clinical-relevant feature extraction.
-Since GAN may omit certain objects but generate realistic-looking models\cite{bau2019seeing}, HA-GAN can be further improved by introducing an attention mechanism and incorporating the clinical-relevant side information.
-Here we show use-case scenarios of generating medical images from scratch based on unconditional HA-GAN and cross-modality transform based on conditional HA-GAN.
-Our method enables various real-world medical imaging applications that rely on high-resolution image analysis and generation.
+In this work, we develop a hierarchical GAN model that can generate 3D high-resolution images.
+Experiments on 3D thorax CT and brain MRI show that HA-GAN achieves state-of-the-art performance in image synthesis and clinical applications.
+Our method enables various real-world medical imaging applications that rely on high-resolution image generation and analysis.